Bjørnar Valstad

 Bjørnar Valstad (born 27 April 1967) is a Norwegian former orienteering athlete who has won 4 World Orienteering Championships gold medals.

 Valstad ran for the Norwegian club Bækkelagets SK in Oslo.
 He previously represented Nydalens SK, NTHI and IL Stjørdals-Blink.
 From 2007 to 2014 he was the secretary-general of the Norges Orienteringsforbund.
 He retired from international orienteering at the end of the 2004 season where he became world champion in both the long and relay events, despite this he failed to make the Orienteering World Cup final round in Germany.
+Valstad won the Jukola relay in 1995.
+1999 and 2002.

 He is married to former orienteering athlete Hanne Staff.
-They are living in Nittedal with their two daughters born 2006 and 2009.
+They are living in Nittedal Municipality with their two daughters born 2006 and 2009.